 Another Legendary on the list, Latios was originally discovered in the Hoenn region of Gen III.
 This Legendary Pokémon has been available several times over, so most active players have plenty of candy to power it up.
 As a Dragon and Psychic type, Latios resists both Fighting and Electric type damage and has no weaknesses Mega Ampharos can exploit.
 Dragon Breath and Dragon Claw are the ideal moveset for this fight.

 The Legendary mascot of Pokémon Black, Reshiram is our last top counter to Mega Ampharos.
 Reshiram has only had a couple runs in raids, so some players don't even have one, much less the candy to power it up.
 Still, if you have Reshiram, this Dragon and Fire type resists Electric type damage, but takes super effective damage from Rock type moves.
 Dragon Breath and Draco Meteor are the moves you'll want your Reshiram to know for this fight.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up:

-- Alolan Exeggutor with Dragon Tail and Dragon Pulse
+- Hydreigon with Dragon Breath and Dragon Pulse

 - Mewtwo with Psycho Cut and Ice Beam